 - optionally forwards as-is the ingestion messages to post-ingestion topic, depending on the input topic

-on the dedicated topic one or more messages.
+(on a specified topic) one or more messages previously consumed by the Ingestion Storer.
 Depending on the adopted architecture, the service may rely on the

 post-ingestion topics or a set new ones for the specific for reingestion operation.